Explore it All

 Communication Sciences and Disorders, Department of

 The Department of Communication Sciences and Disorders prepares the next generation of scholars, clinicians, and leaders in the field of communication sciences and disorders.
-The undergraduate program provides students with a thorough grounding in theoretical and applied aspects of the discipline.
+The undergraduate program provides students with a thorough grounding in theoretical and applied foundations that lead to careers in speech-language pathology and audiology.

 Comparative Literature and Folklore Studies, Department of